-Dr. Sophie Hallstedt is an assistant professor and Vice-Head of the Department of Strategic Sustainable Development at BTH.
+Dr. Sophie Hallstedt is an associate professor and Vice-Head of the Department of Strategic Sustainable Development at BTH.
 She was the third Programme Director of MSLS at BTH (2008-2009).
 She has a master’s degree in societal design from Luleå University of Technology and a PhD in sustainable product innovation from BTH.
 She has extensive experience in interdisciplinary research and training in sustainable product innovation and she has co-developed a masters program in sustainable product- and service innovation.

 M.Sc.
 Pierre Johnsson is a lecturer at the Department of Strategic Sustainable Development at BTH.
 He has a B.Sc. in electrical engineering from Carleton University, Canada, and a Master’s in Strategic Leadership towards Sustainability from BTH.
 He has extensive experience in strategic management work in companies and municipalities.